 • In addition to humans, koalas also have unique fingerprints.

-• All people on the planet can be comfortably placed in a cube with a side of 1,000 meters.
+• All the people on the planet can be comfortably placed in a cube with a side of 1,000 meters.

 • The scientific name for the navel is umbilicus.